missmatsuko/matsuko.ca/src/data/blog/hearing-centric-design-in-video-chat-apps.md

 ---
 title: Hearing-centric design in video chat apps
-description: Some hearing-centric design choices in video chat apps that make it harder to use unless relying on auditory communication.
+description: Designs common in video chat apps that make it harder to use without relying on auditory communication.
-date: 2020-05-03
+date: 2020-05-19
 image:
   path: /laptop-talking-hands.jpg
   alt: Man with tattooed arms balancing a laptop on his lap with one hand, with his other hand slightly raised.
 His face is hidden.